 Pat was not a happy camper the next morning when he walked into the master bathroom and woke me up.
 Once I could focus my eyes, I saw what looked as if some horrific homicide had occurred in Pat’s parents’ bedroom.
 The red residue from the sloe gin that I had heaved up resembled a blood splattered crime scene one might see on a “Criminal Minds” episode.

 I knew that there was no way we could clean up that mess before his parents got home.
 And even after we washed the bedspread, the sheets, and the towels, the pure white shag carpet was pretty much a lost cause.

 That was the last time I drank sloe gin.
 That was my last — and only — date with Cheryl.
 That was the last time Pat’s parents allowed me in their home.

-It was a memory night!
+It was a memorable night!